Will there be any full closures of the bridge due to construction?

 There are three anticipated vehicular traffic closures of the bridge.
 All attempts will be made to maintain pedestrian and bike traffic at all times.
 Ongoing coordination with emergency services will ensure emergency vehicle traffic is adequately accommodated.

-- One week closure for delivery and installation of precast girders in Phase I
+- One week or weekend closure for delivery and installation of precast girders in Phase I

-- One week closure for delivery and installation of precast girders in Phase II
+- One week or weekend closure for delivery and installation of precast girders in Phase II

-- One week closure for concrete pour between upstream and downstream halves of new bridge
+- One week or weekend closure for concrete pour between upstream and downstream halves of new bridge

 A minimum of one month notice will be provided when these closures are scheduled.